jsBoot/spitfire.js/README.md

 - http://developer.mozilla.org
 - others

-See the pukefile and individual burnscars/ files for information.
+See the pukefile, the dependencies folder, individual burnscars/ files for information.
 All of them use a MIT compatible license, or public domain.

-The loader API is largely inspired by labjs.
+The loader API is largely inspired by that of labjs.

 About the tests
 -------------